 Here are a few other ideas…

-- As a family, put up your Christmas tree and decorations on the first weekend of December (this year, Sunday falls on December 1!)
+- As a family, put up your Christmas tree and decorations on the first weekend of December (this year, December 1 falls on a Tuesday).

 - Make your own Christmas decorations, like a wreath made from twigs and leaves from your backyard, your own ornaments or some festive table decorations.